Pinafore/cl1-hw/project/project.md

 * What techniques you will explore

 * Your timeline for completing the project (be realistic; you should have your first Kaggle submission by 14.
-Nov)
+November)

+Designate **one person** from your group to submit the proposal on Moodle.
+Late days cannot be used on this assignment.

 Final Presentation
 ======================